Himalaya-Library/Himalaya/README.md

 [![Build Status](https://travis-ci.org/Himalaya-Library/Himalaya.svg?branch=master)](https://travis-ci.org/Himalaya-Library/Himalaya)

-Himalaya can calculate corrections of order O((αt + αb)*αs^2) to the CP-even Higgs mass matrix and the correction quartic Higgs coupling λ at three-loop order in the DR'-bar scheme using the results of:
+Himalaya calculates three-loop corrections of order O((αt + αb)*αs^2)
+to the MSSM CP-even Higgs mass matrix and to the quartic Higgs coupling λ in the DR'-bar scheme using the results of:

 * R. V. Harlander, P. Kant, L. Mihaila and M. Steinhauser, *Higgs boson mass in supersymmetry to three loops*, [*Phys.
 Rev. Lett.*